 Dan-Air was awarded for serving the best tea in the world.
 Their own blend had been a winner with passengers, and the mystery judging panel.

-They invited you to "JOIN THE CLASS ELITE" Dan-Air said that Class Elite would be available on ten of it's European destinations.
+They invited you to "JOIN THE CLASS ELITE" Dan-Air said that Class Elite would be available on ten of its European destinations.
 They invited you to "Insist that you're booked on Dan-Air Class Elite" Monte Carlo and Cannes passengers would even have a free helicopter transfer.

 Above: Class Elite

-Intasun went even further, a year later, in 1990, when they said they were no longer going to use Dan-Air at all - claiming that the reason was because of Dan Air's "Gas guzzling aircraft".
+Intasun went even further, a year later, in 1990, when they said they were no longer going to use any Dan-Air at all - claiming that the reason was because of Dan Air's "Gas guzzling aircraft".
 Several highly trained cabin crew (including those who trained cabin crew for Dan-Air) were poached by these new airlines.
 The fledgling airlines all offered in flight entertainment.
 Including music channels and the latest cinema releases.
 Free use of headsets would be provided by some carriers, and others sold them, allowing passengers to keep them for use at home.
 These touches put the new airlines way out in front of Dan-Air, who chose not to compete, instead boasting that the 'Secret Is Service'.

 Above: L-R - On board one of the refitted 727s - Economy meal, BAC 1-11 - Final cabin interior, 727, BAe146 interior.

 Should Dan-Air have survived they would have had to change their stance on IFE.
 Albeit only for a short time.
 In a few years charter carriers would have to face the onslaught of low fares, no frills, scheduled services.
 All the charter airlines around in the Seventies and Eighties have closed.
 With the exception of Britannia, who were taken over by German Tour Operator Tui.
-As well as providing charter flights Tui also compete with Shcheduled Services - and there is not a single meal, in-flight entertainment, hot towel, Bucks Fizz or cup of coffee, unless you are paying for it!
+As well as providing charter flights Tui also compete with Scheduled Services - and there is not a single meal, in-flight entertainment, hot towel, Bucks Fizz or cup of coffee, unless you are paying for it!

 In forums online, it has been speculated that should the company have seen out the tough economic cycle of the early 90s then it would have found itself in same market as Ryanair and Easy Jet.
-After all, Ryanair did not start off as a low fares airline, coming close to being wiped off the avaition map itself, before joining the low fare brigade.
+After all, Ryanair did not start off as a low fares airline, coming close to being wiped off the aviation map itself, before joining the low fare brigade.
 The decision to concentrate on scheduled services in the 1990s was, perhaps a good one.
 Had the fleet replacement that was planned, gone ahead.
 With valuable slots galore to many European destinations, Dan-Air might well have been in a position to succeed.
-Especially when armed with such a magi ingredient - Their cabin crew.
+Especially when armed with such a magic ingredient - Their cabin crew.
 Whilst the service on low fares carriers is constantly derided, that could never be said about Dan-Air.

 It has never been the same not seeing the familiar Dan-Air aircraft and staff at airports.
 I for one would love to sit back, and not hesitate to use the call button located above my head to call for assistance.
 A gin and tonic?
 Will that be with Ice?
 To the girls and boys of the Dan-Air cabin crew - Cheers!